Converged Index™: The Secret Sauce Behind Rockset's Fast Queries

 column = value, called posting lists.
 Any query with a simple predicate can quickly fetch a list of documents satisfying that predicate.
 By keeping the posting lists sorted, we can intersect the lists or merge them to satisfy conjunction or disjunction of predicates, respectively.
 Search indexing is used in systems like Elasticsearch and Apache Solr, both based on the Apache Lucene library.

-At Rockset, we store every column of every document in a row-based store, column-based store, AND a search index.
+At Rockset, we store every column of every document in a Converged Index that incorporates aspects of a row-based store, column-based store and a search index.

-- Converged indexing requires more space on disk, but our queries are faster.
+- A Converged Index requires more space on disk, but our queries are faster.
 In simple terms, we trade off storage for CPU.
 However, more importantly, we trade off hardware for human time.
 Humans no longer need to configure indexes, and humans no longer need to wait on slow queries.
+The Converged Index is the most efficient way to organize data in a way that reduces overhead and optimizes your data for query performance.

 We have all these indexes, but how do we pick the best one for our query?
 We built a custom SQL query optimizer that analyzes every query and decides on the execution plan.
 For example, consider the following queries: